-Some parents wonder whether it’s “too soon” to have their child screened for speech, occupational, feeding, physical or behavioral therapy.
+Some parents wonder whether it’s “too soon” to have their child screened for speech, occupational, physical or ABA therapy.
 They worry about how “labeling” might affect their child long-term.

-The truth is stigmas associated with special needs are quickly vanishing.
+The truth is, stigmas associated with developmental delays and disabilities are quickly vanishing.
 In certain cases, that “label” may be the key to unlocking access to necessary pediatric therapy services which, in the end, will minimize the impact of developmental delays and set kids up for long-term success.
 In any case, our pediatric therapy services will always remain confidential.

 The sooner we intervene, the greater difference we can make.
 That’s because neural circuiting, which is the foundation for learning, behavior and health, is most elastic during a child’s first three years.
 Over time, neural pathways become increasingly difficult to re-route.